 - Clinical Practice:

-- Allergic Bronchopulmonary Aspergillosis (ABPA), Asthma, Lung Cancer, Malignant Mesothelioma, Non-Small Cell Lung Cancer (NSCLC), Pulmonary Embolism, Deep Vein Thrombosis (DVT), Indeterminate Lung Nodules, Small Cell Lung Cancer, Vein Diseases, Bronchoscopy, Pulmonary Function Tests, Pulmonary & Respiratory Care
+- ABPA, Asthma, Lung Cancer, Malignant Mesothelioma, Non-Small Cell Lung Cancer, Pulmonary Embolism, Deep Vein Thrombosis (DVT), Indeterminate Lung Nodules, Small Cell Lung Cancer, Vein Diseases, Bronchoscopy, Pulmonary Function Tests, Pulmonary & Respiratory Care

 Immediate Past Division Chief, Division of Pulmonary and Critical Care Medicine